-Major Release repository (ppg-15) it includes the latest version packages.
+Major Release repository (e.g. ppg-14) includes the latest version packages.
 Whenever a package is updated, the package manager of your operating system detects that and prompts you to update.
 As long as you update all Distribution packages at the same time, you can ensure that the packages you're using have been tested and verified by Percona.